ISTIC-M2-ILa-GM/aodp/README.md

 ## Conclusion

-This project help us to make an architecture with many design pattern for the function we want to implement.
+This project help us to build an architecture with many design patterns for the feature we want to implement.
-We also learned to make an interface with JavaFX.
+We also learned to build an interface with JavaFX.

-We also learned how the active object is, by default, integrate in the language API.
-This project also help us to investigate some race condition and to keep in mind that it can be difficult to found this sort of error.
+We also learned how the active-object pattern is, by default, integrated in the Java API.
+This project also helps us to investigate some race condition and to keep in mind that it can be difficult to find this sort of error.